 A practical example in the community

-05/03/20 biphasic-x day 11
+05/03/20 Biphasic-x Day 11

-core: 23:00 – 05:43
+Core: 23:00 – 05:43

-no alarm. shorter core.
-6h43m. feeling pretty good actually, no inertia.
+No alarm, shorter core, 6h43m.
+Feeling pretty good actually, no inertia.

-nap: 16:02 – 16:59
+Nap: 16:02 – 16:59

-no alarm. fell asleep quickly, once again. (apparently i have napping talent? xd) longer nap, 57m. feeling refreshed.
+No alarm, fell asleep quickly once again.
+Apparently I have napping talent? xd.
+Longer nap, 57m.
+Feeling refreshed.

-so today was a little different.
-I was feeling a bit stressed about the essay I had to write in class today and so I wanted to see if I could wake up early without an alarm to prepare for the essay a bit more. so, I decided to attempt the “internal alarm clock technique” that General mentioned and did in his Biphasic-x logs.
+Today was a little different.
+I was feeling a bit stressed about the essay I had to write in class today.
+Thus, I wanted to see if I could wake up early without an alarm to prepare for the essay.
+I decided to attempt the “internal alarm clock technique” that General mentioned and did in his Biphasic-x logs.

-Tst was a little shorter today, so we’ll see if anything changes.
+TST was a little shorter today, so we’ll see if anything changes.
 I predict that I’ll sleep a little longer tomorrow as a sort of “recovery”.

 – Weaver (16), reported from the Discord.

-This is a typical scenario carried out successfully by a biphasic sleeper in the community.
-The schedule of choice is a non-reducing biphasic pattern (no sleep reduction compared to monophasic baseline).
-The sleeper did not use any extra alarm clocks to facilitate awakening at the desired waking hour, and pulled it off effortlessly.
-This was also the first attempt at using a “stress response” to ease waking up (and subjectively it was a good awakening with no sleep inertia reported).
-However, there are many questions related to the procedure:
+The biphasic sleeper in the community has completed the scenario successfully.
+His schedule is a non-reducing biphasic pattern.
+The sleeper did not use any extra alarm clocks to facilitate awakening at the desired waking hour and pulled it off effortlessly.
+This was also the first intentional attempt at using a “stress response” to ease waking up.
+Subjectively, it was a good awakening with no sleep inertia.

 - What about other polyphasic schedules with shorter core sleep(s) and multiple naps?
 Does this technique work on naps and shorter sleeps?

-- Can this be tried everyday to help adapt to a polyphasic schedule?
+- Can we attempt this everyday to help adapt to a polyphasic schedule?

-- Aside from artificial blue light, the natural source of light from dawn time in the local area can help increase the level of cortisol in the body some time before awakening, facilitating waking up.
-This can potentially be useful for certain scheduling options (e.g, Dual Core sleep with a morning core, Everyman sleep with a REM nap in REM peak).
+- Aside from artificial blue light, the natural source of light from dawn time in the local area can help increase the level of cortisol in the body some time before awakening.
+This can potentially be useful for certain scheduling options.
+Examples include Dual Core sleep with a morning core, Everyman sleep with a REM peak nap.